 - Every Cloud Run revision is linked to a service account, and the Google Cloud client libraries transparently use this service account to authenticate with Google Cloud APIs.

 - If you store your source code in GitHub, Bitbucket, or Cloud Source Repositories, you can configure Cloud Run to automatically deploy new commits.

 - Private networking

-- Cloud Run container instances can reach resources in the Virtual Private Cloud (VPC) network through the serverless VPC access connector.
+- Cloud Run instances can reach resources in the Virtual Private Cloud (VPC) network through the serverless VPC access connector.
 This is how your service can connect with Compute Engine virtual machines or products based on Compute Engine, such as Google Kubernetes Engine or Memorystore.

 - Google Cloud APIs

 - Your service's code transparently authenticates with Google Cloud APIs.
 Examples include the AI and Machine Learning APIs, such as the Cloud Vision API, Speech-to-Text API, AutoML Natural Language API, Cloud Translation API, and many more.

 - If you want to schedule code to run later or immediately after returning a web request, Cloud Run works well together with Cloud Tasks to provide scalable and reliable asynchronous execution.